c-ostic/OriBFArchipelago/Setup.md

 - You can teleport from anywhere in the map to any activated/unlocked Teleporter by pressing `Alt-T`
   - Make sure you acquire Sein and activate the first Teleporter before teleporting for the first time
-  - Don't teleport during any of the escape sequences (Ginso, Forlorn, and Horu) or you may softlock yourself from completing them
+  - You can freely teleport out of the Ginso escape sequence and come back to it later

-- The current goal of the randomizer requires you to activate all 9 Spirit Trees and then complete the Horu Escape
+  - You can freely teleport out of the Forlorn escape sequence.
+You won't be able to complete it later, but there aren't any checks besides starting the escape
-  - You will not be able to enter the final door until all 9 Spirit Trees have been activated
+  - *Don't* teleport about of the Horu escape sequence if you can avoid it.
+This is a known issue.
+If you need to, try to do so at the beginning of the sequence.
+Otherwise, you may softlock yourself

-  - More goal modes will be coming later
+- Keybinds (including `Alt-T` to teleport) can be changed in the Keybinds.txt file.
+More information about this can be found [here](Keybinds.md)